 Building Stories Incrementally

-This enables a short feedback cycle and allows the Dev Teams to operate with a smaller increment of the working system for continuous integration and testing.
-It enables Dev Team members to refine their understanding of the functionality, and it facilitates pairing and integration of working systems more frequently.
+Building stories this way enables a short feedback cycle and allows Agile teams to operate with a smaller increment of the working system, supporting continuous integration and testing.
+It allows team members to refine their understanding of the functionality, and it facilitates pairing and more frequent integration of working systems.
 The dependencies within and across teams and even trains can be managed more effectively, as the dependent teams can consume the new functionality sooner.
-This helps reduce uncertainty, validates architectural and design decisions, and promotes early learning and knowledge sharing.
+Incrementally implementing stories helps reduce uncertainty and risk, validates architectural and design decisions, and promotes early learning and knowledge sharing.